fabrix-app/docs/en/config/main.md

 ## `main.paths`

-fabrix and Spools use these paths during runtime for many reasons. fabrix and some Spools may store temporary information such as REPL history, compiled asset files, logfiles, etc.
+Fabrix and Spools use these paths during runtime for many reasons.
+Fabrix and some Spools may store temporary information such as REPL history, compiled asset files, logfiles, etc.